district10/blog/_posts/post-0001-pandoc-readme.md

 --------------

 To produce a PDF, specify an output file with a `.pdf` extension.
-Pandoc will use LaTeX to convert it to PDF:
+By default, pandoc will use LaTeX to convert it to PDF:

     pandoc test.txt -o test.pdf